drdxk/tinytsdi/docs/design/v3_ideas.md

 - If set, `register()` will pass the registration to the parent injector when parent is set.

+Alternatively: tag injectors, and have `at: tag` property on providers.
+Special tag for `root` assigned by default.

+- If specified, will check if the injector has the matching tag, and if not, will pass to parent.
+If there's no parent, will error out.

 ### 5. Use options objects instead of lists of optional args:

 - Injector constructor